urbanityllc/axthe/docs/CORS.md

-For mobile/cordova and edge/CDN/pure JAMstack w/ CORS and post rendering only via fetch and support for older browsers via packing(Parcell|PrePros.io) released on independent timeline.
+For mobile/cordova and edge/CDN/pure Jamstack w/ CORS and post rendering only via fetch and support for older browsers via packing released on independent timeline.
 Rare devices supported.
 No SEO
 No AMP